matthew1001/paladin/doc-site/docs/architecture/distributed_sequencer.md

 If Node A comes back online, what happens next depends on whether:

  - Node A was truly offline i.e. its process crashed or gracefully shutdown and has now restarted.
 In this case, Node A will send `startup` messages to all other nodes as soon as it detects activity on this privacy group.
 See <a href="#startup">Start up processing</a> for details on the logic for detecting activity and sending / receiving `startup` messages.
  - Node A continued to run, but was isolated from the other nodes due to a network outage.
 In this case, Node A will resume sending heartbeat messages for any transaction that it was coordinating.
-In the special case where NodeA does not have any transactions in flight, then the startup message processing will be triggered, similarly ot the previous bullet.
+In the special case where NodeA does not have any transactions in flight, then the startup message processing will be triggered, similarly to the previous bullet.

 ![image](../images/distributed_sequencer_availability_frame7.svg){ width="500" }